l3-hpc/visit-scripts/README.md

 >>>
 ```

-Copy everything from "BEGIN COPY" to "END COPY".
+Copy everything from `##----After modifying paths, BEGIN COPY---------------------` to "END COPY".
 Paste it in to the terminal.
 There is no error checking yet.
 (Sorry.)

 Choose one of the plots.
 Start with
 ```